 - Peak / RMS

 The threshold control is used to set the threshold level.
-This level is the level, in dB, above which compression will be applied to the input signal.
+Measured in dB, above this level compression will be applied to the input signal.

 Peak / RMS